MedInfoSys®: Frequently Asked Questions

-Most of the material needed to populate MedInfoSys® already exists in other systems – reference materials, product lists, past enquiries, etc. It is therefore essential that this information can be imported into MedInfoSys® and NIP have over 15 years’ experience in system migration and integration.
+Most of the material needed to populate MedInfoSys® already exists in other systems – especially reference materials and product lists.
+It is therefore essential that this information can be imported into MedInfoSys® and NIP have over 15 years’ experience in system migration and integration.
 (Read more…)

 What reports come as part of the system?
 Do you integrate with reporting tools?